-Kim was frozen in place.
-She’d been managing to appear casual and helpful, but now she was stuck.
-She didn’t speak or move, apparently trying to figure out a way out of this.
+Until now, Kim had been managing to appear relaxed — unaffected by what was going on — but now she was stuck.
+She didn’t speak or move, apparently trying to calculate some way out of this.
 And I’m sure that she was aware that even if she thought of the magic words which would get her off the spot, it was already too late for those words to work.

 It seemed unlikely that she’d bolt, in the middle of the night, barefoot, probably with no money, wearing just a T-shirt and boxers, on an island that was currently cut off from the mainland, but I checked her position relative to the various exits, and I watched her body language.

-“There was somebody else on the deck with the body,” Li continued, still looking at Kim, speaking slowly and deliberately. “that’s why Kim screamed.
+“There was somebody else on the deck with the body,” Li continued, speaking slowly and deliberately, still looking at Kim.
+“That’s why Kim screamed.
 He turned and looked at her and then he went to the stairs and down to the beach.
 After he was gone, it took a minute for her to get up her nerve to go outside.
 Then she checked the body and yelled for Becky.”

 Then, looking triumphant, Li turned her gaze to the sheriff.
 “It was Manfred.
 And you’re never going to solve this if you don’t know that — if you don’t know what kind of case this really is.”